Berezin regularity of domains in C^n and the essential norms of Toeplitz operators: Proofs of Theorems

-Next we present the proof of Theorem \ref{ThmEssentialNorm2}. \begin{proof}[Proof of Theorem \ref{ThmEssentialNorm2}] Let $T$ be a finite sum of finite products of Toeplitz operators with symbols continuous on $\Dc$.
+We finish this section with the proof of Theorem \ref{ThmEssentialNorm2}. \begin{proof}[Proof of Theorem \ref{ThmEssentialNorm2}] Let $T$ be a finite sum of finite products of Toeplitz operators with symbols continuous on $\Dc$.
 Then $T=T_{\phi}+K$ where $K$ is an operator that is compact about strongly pseudoconvex points (see proof of Theorem 4 in \cite{CuckovicSahutogluZeytuncu18}) and $\phi\in C(\Dc)$.

 Let $\alpha>\|\widetilde{T}\|_{L^{\infty}(\Gamma)}$.
 Since $\phi\in C(\Dc)$ and

 there exists an open neighborhood $U$ of $\Gamma$ such that $ |\phi|<\alpha$ on $U\cap \Dc$.
 We choose a function $\chi\in C^{\infty}_0(U)$ such that $0\leq \chi\leq 1$ and $\chi=1$ on a neighborhood of $\Gamma$.
 One can check that $S=T_{(1-\chi)\phi}$ is an operator compact about strongly pseudoconvex points (see \cite[Lemma 12]{CuckovicSahutogluZeytuncu18}).
 Then